yvan-sraka/Kombucha/README.md

 This repository contains scripts that offer a standard way to work with common UNIX utils.

-The first idea is to always take input as first positionnal argument and write the output on standard output, e.g:
+The first idea is to always take input as the first positional argument and write the output on standard output, e.g:

 ```shell
 @gcc main.c